 What Is Mindfulness?

-Anyone who has spent time with them, though, knows that kids and teens can also be driven by strong emotions and are generally just as prone to experiencing stress, anxiety, and other mental health challenges as adults.
+Anyone who has spent time with them knows that kids and teens can also be driven by strong emotions and are generally just as prone to experiencing stress, anxiety, and other mental health challenges as adults.
 Thus, they are both capable of developing a mindful approach to life and in a position to benefit from doing so.
 When describing mindfulness to kids, it can be helpful to put it in terms they can relate to.

 - Get to know themselves